Language Scholarship

 Eligible programmes

-• Any taught master’s degree combined with language study in one of the following languages: Amharic, Bengali, Burmese, Hausa, Hebrew, Vietnamese, Zulu at 1A or 1B level.
+Any taught master’s degree combined with language study in one of the following languages: Amharic, Bengali, Hausa, Hebrew, Vietnamese, Zulu at 1A or 1B level.

 Candidate criteria

-• This scholarship is open to Home and Overseas fee status applicants.
+This scholarship is open to Home and Overseas fee status applicants, and to new applicants and current students.
+Applicants must;

-• Applicants for the scholarship must hold a minimum 2:1 bachelor’s degree from a UK university or international equivalent.
+• Hold a minimum 2:1 bachelors degree from a UK university or international equivalent.

-• Scholarship applicants must have applied to SOAS but are not required to have received an offer of admission by the scholarship deadline.
-An unconditional offer will need to have been received by the time the relevant panel meets to discuss scholarship applications.
+• Have applied to SOAS but are not required to have received an offer of admission by the scholarship deadline.
+You will need to receive an unconditional offer by the time the relevant panel meets to discuss scholarship applications.

-• Applicants must meet the English language condition of their offer of admission to study at SOAS, if applicable.
+• Meet the English language condition of their offer of admission to study at SOAS, if applicable.
 If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.

 Candidate assessment

-• Candidates will need to have an unconditional offer for their programme by the time the Scholarship Panel meet.
+Candidates will need to have an unconditional offer for their programme by the time the Scholarship Panel meet.
+We will not consider late or incomplete applications.

 Notification of results